Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The solution may be a credit card with flexible limits.
 A number of issuers offer credit cards that, while they have set spending limits — limits typically disclosed to you when you open your account — they may approve some transactions that would put you over your limit.

 Flexible spending credit cards don’t always let you go over your limit, however.
-Transactions are approved on a case by case basis, and the decision will depend on your credit card account history, your credit, and your income at the time you make the transaction.
+Transactions are approved on a case-by-case basis, and the decision will depend on your credit card account history, your credit, and your income at the time you make the transaction.

-- Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+- Earn 100,000 bonus points + $500 Chase Travel℠ promo credit after you spend $5,000 on purchases in the first 3 months from account opening.

-- $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.
+- $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

 Intro (Purchases)